product-os/jellyfish/README.md

 make start-redis
 make start-server
 make start-tick
-make start-worker # Run more than one for more workers make build-ui start-static COVERAGE=0
+make start-worker # Run more than once for more workers make build-ui start-static COVERAGE=0
 ```